UnderTheMoonspell/MultiSelectList/README.md

 Notes:
   1. Client side minimal length autocomplete is 1 and it is not configurable for now (personal choice).
-  2. A source must be supplied when initializing the plugin or it will throw and error: "Invalid data source"
+  2. A source must be supplied when initializing the plugin or it will throw an error: "Invalid data source"

 # Methods